Inference in Spatial Experiments with Interference using the SpatialEffect Package: Methods

 where $N_1 = \sum_{i=1}^{N}Z_i$ and $N_0 = N - N_1$.

-With raster data, we can estimate the $\mu_i(\mathbf{Y};d)$ values using outcome values for points within raster cells.
-That is, with raster data, the value $Y_x$ corresponds to the value of the raster cell overlaid with $x$.
+With raster data, we can estimate the $\mu_i(\mathbf{Y};d)$ values using outcome values from the raster cells.
+That is, with raster data, the value $Y_x$ corresponds to the value of the raster cell that lays over $x$.
 For data that consist of discrete points over a spatial field, we have two options.
 One is to use coarsened circle averages.
 But if the discrete points are sparse, then another approach is to use interpolation.
-The {\tt SpatialEffect} R package described below includes an approach to do this using a kriging fit.\footnote{The implementation is based on the {\it Krig()} function in the {\tt fields} package for R.} Then, the predicted values from the kriging fit are used for the $Y_x$ values in the expression above.
-We can also smooth the AMR estimates using a local regression approach, following \citet{hainmueller2019much}.
+The {\tt SpatialEffect} R package includes an approach to do this using a kriging fit.\footnote{The implementation is based on the {\tt Krig()} function in the {\tt fields} package for R.} Then, the predicted values from the kriging fit are used for the $Y_x$ values in the expression above.
+As discussed in \citet{wang-etal-spatial}, we can also smooth the AMR estimates using a local regression approach.

-\citet{aronow-samii-wang-spatial} show that under a set of mild regularity conditions, estimates from the Horvitz-Thompson and Hajek estimators are consistent and asymptotically normal.
-Essentially, the conditions require the intervention nodes are separated from each other and there exists an upper bound on the number of nodes that interfere with each other.
-This allows for two types of inference for the estimated AMR.
-The first is a visual, sharp null permutation test, which plots the estimated AMR amidst values of the AMR estimated under permutations of the treatment assignment.
-The second provides confidence intervals that combine a normal approximation with a non-parametric spatial heteroskedasticity and autocorrelation consistent (spatial-HAC) standard error estimator as proposed by \citet{conley99_spatial}.